 Emirates Mars Mission (Hope) is orbiting Mars!

 Tianwen-1 is orbiting Mars!
-Part of it is preparing to land on the surface of Mars at a future date.
+Part of it has landed on Mars!

 Perseverance has successfully landed in Jezero crater on Mars!
 The drone Ingenuity is still attacked to Perseverance!
 Perseverance landed at 77.45E 18.44N on Mars.

 It has been 0 since the Emmirate Mars Mission launched.